jasonsbeer/Amiga-HDMI-Through-Hole/README.md

 # Amiga Video Slot to HDMI with Through Hole Components
 This project was inspired by the [Amiga Digital Video](https://github.com/c0pperdragon/Amiga-Digital-Video) project by c0pperdragon.
 This design makes use of the Amiga 2000/3000 video slot and easy to solder through hole components, making it friendly for even the novice DIYer.
-At the time of writing this, all the components are currently available through DigiKey.
+At the time of writing this, all the components are available through DigiKey.
 There are mounting holes to facilitate the use of a support bracket, which could be 3D printed.
 This bracket could include a mounting position for an HDMI panel mount socket and a momentary switch for use with the card.
 If anyone wants to design and share a bracket, that would be very helpful.

 ![Video Card Image](Amiga-Card-Thru-Hole.png)